New Addington: Politics

 Politically, New Addington has traditionally been a Labour stronghold, providing the only five Labour councillors out of 70 in the London Borough of Croydon between 1982 and 1986.
 Four of the last six leaders of the Labour Party on Croydon Council have been councillors representing the estate, including Geraint Davies, the area's former Member of Parliament, and Val Shawcross, now a London Assembly member.

 From 1965 to 1978 the area was covered by one ward, New Addington.
 The population of New Addington increased following the construction of the Fieldway estate and it was split into two wards ahead of the 1978 Croydon Council election, New Addington, which now covered the southern end of the New Addington area and Fieldway which covered the northern end of New Addington area and the Fieldway estate itself.
 The boundaries were modified slightly ahead of the 2002 Croydon Council election.

 In 2006 the two ward had two Labour councillors each, both wards seeing strong challenges from the BNP.
 In the 2010 local elections, New Addington ward elected Tony Pearson, its first Conservative Councillor since 1968.

 Labour won all seats on the estate at the 2014 elections and voted for Sadiq Khan in the 2016 Mayoral Election and heavily for Leave in the 2016 EU Referendum.

 In the snap 2017 General Election, Gavin Barwell was unseated as the Conservative MP and replaced with Labour's Sarah Jones.

 In 2018, following a boundary review, New Addington ward was renamed New Addington South and Fieldway ward was renamed New Addington North with minor adjustments to their boundaries.
 The Conservatives missed out on winning a seat in New Addington South by 180 votes, with Labour once again holding all four seats.

 In 2022, however, the Conservatives won both council seats in New Addington South and one of the seats in New Addington North, with Labour winning the other.

+In the 2026, the New Addington wards were a key target in Croydon for Reform UK.
+In March 2026, Nigel Farage campaigned in the area ahead of a campaign rally, and in May the party won both seats in New Addington South.